$121 Find Cheap Flights from San Francisco to Dallas

 The average price of all round-trip flights from San Francisco to Dallas clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from San Francisco to Dallas, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from San Francisco to Dallas, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Dallas, Friday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from San Francisco to Dallas?